Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Method

 which takes into consideration the real sample, $x$, reconstructed sample, $\tilde{x}$, and fake sample, $\hat{x}$.
 Besides, to stabilize the training process and sharpen the decision boundary of $\mathcal{D}$, another loss function, $\mathcal{L}_{layer}$, is introduced when training the encoder and decoder. $\mathcal{L}_{layer}$, as given in Eq.~\ref{eq:loss_layer}, measures the $l_1$ distance between the values of the neurons in one particular layer of $\mathcal{D}$ when fake samples are fed and the values when real samples are fed.
+Such a layer consistency loss works as a supplementary to reconstruction loss which pushes the autoencoder to better reconstruct the real airfoil designs.
+In our case, we calculate $\mathcal{L}_{layer}$ using the second last hidden layer in the discriminator following Larsen et al \cite{larsen2015vaegan}.
 The complete loss function for VAEGAN is a weighted combination of all the loss terms given by: The three components, encoder, decoder and discriminator are trained jointly, and each term of the loss function is assigned with different weights $\lambda$ when training each component.